About

 One of my first memories after arriving in Manila from Bangkok, Thailand, was thinking, “Everyone speaks English here!”
 A far cry from the ‘Land of Smiles’.
 I instantly felt less like an outsider since I could easily converse with the friendly locals I met; no need for Google Translate.
 What a relief.

-After immensely enjoying my vacation, I returned to Thailand, pondering my next move.
-Since my condo lease in Bangkok was coming to an end and my visa was about to expire, I packed my extra-large suitcase full of all of my belongings and booked a one-way ticket to Manila to embark on my next adventure.
+After enjoying my vacation, I returned to Thailand, pondering my next move.
+Since my condo lease in Bangkok was coming to an end and my visa was about to expire, I packed my extra-large suitcase full of my belongings and booked a one-way ticket to Manila to embark on my next adventure.

 I won’t bore you with a play-by-play of the last eight years of my life in the Philippines, but I’ll tell you this – it has (mostly) been amazing!
 From all my traveling throughout the country, visiting interesting and exotic places, meeting warm and friendly people, enjoying the amazing weather, and so much more.